kadersuutlu/ComposeTutorial/README.md

 - Snackbars are components used to display temporary notifications to users.
 In Jetpack Compose, snackbars are displayed using the SnackbarHost and Snackbar composable.

+## Lists

+Lists are commonly used to display a collection of items in a scrollable vertical layout.
+In Jetpack Compose, lists are represented using the `LazyColumn` composable for vertically scrolling lists and the `LazyRow` composable for horizontally scrolling lists.

+### Vertical Lists

+Vertical lists, represented by the `LazyColumn` composable, are used to display items in a vertical arrangement that can be scrolled vertically.

+### Horizontal Lists

+Horizontal lists, represented by the `LazyRow` composable, are used to display items in a horizontal arrangement that can be scrolled horizontally.

 For more information, refer to the official [Compose documentation](https://developer.android.com/jetpack/compose).